dkrishakumar987/todo-app/README.md

 # ToDo App Node.js API with Express and MySQL

 This repository contains a simple Node.js API for a ToDo App built with Express and MySQL.
-The API manages tasks with a MySQL database, with table todo_tasks using the following schema:
+The API manages tasks with a MySQL database 'todo_app', with table 'todo_tasks' using the following schema:

 ## Database Schema